 It has been over three years since I left my marriage of twenty years and moved out of my house to begin a new life as an out gay man at 55 years of age.
-It has been a fantastic and life changing few years.
+It has been a fantastic and life-changing few years.
 I have loved every minute of my new life and have approached starting over with a sense of fun and energy and drive that I did not know I was capable of.

 A year and a half ago I began to date a wonderful man.
-He is sweet and sensitive, smart and funny.
-We like each other, love each other and have a good time being together.
+He is sweet and sensitive, smart, and funny.
+We like each other, love each other, and have a good time being together.
 It is a mature relationship between two men who have both had long term relationships, me with a woman and him with men, and we both understand something about love and commitment and giving to another person.

 My plan when I moved out of my marriage was to get on with my life and worry about divorce later.
 I was in a rush to begin my new gay life and did not want to be dragged down by the process of divorce.
 I moved into an apartment.
-My wife stayed in our house.
+My wife stayed at our house.
 My son was just entering his senior year of high school.
 Life was good.